 Flowers appeared mainly in illuminated manuscripts, tapestries, and monastic gardens, where they symbolised purity, spirituality, and renewal.

-With the Renaissance came a renewed fascination with balance, proportion, and natural beauty.
+With the Renaissance came a returned fascination with balance, proportion, and natural beauty.

-Artists began depicting large vases overflowing with flowers, fruit, and foliage, seeking harmonious compositions inspired by nature.
+Artists began depicting large vases overflowing with flowers, fruit, and foliage, seeking harmonious arrangements inspired by nature.

-Many of the classic arrangements that we still associate with elegance today were born during this period.
+Many of the classic designs we still associate with elegance today were born during this period.

-During the 17th and 18th centuries, floral art experienced a true creative explosion.
+During the 17th and 18th centuries, floral art experienced a true creative revolution.

-Flemish painters revolutionised the way flowers were depicted through still lifes full of colour, movement, and contrast.
+Flemish painters revolutionised the representation of flowers through still lifes filled with colour, movement, and contrast.
 Arrangements moved away from perfect symmetry in favour of freer, more theatrical forms.

-Flowers of different sizes coexisted with branches, fruit, butterflies, nests, or birds, creating genuine natural scenes.
+Flowers of different sizes coexisted with branches, fruit, butterflies, nests, or birds, creating authentic natural scenes.

-This artistic spirit continues to inspire many current trends in floristry.
+This artistic spirit continues to inspire many current wedding and event floristry trends.

 France and the refinement of Rococo

-While the Baroque opted for spectacular scale, France developed a much more elegant and refined style.
+While the Baroque style favoured dramatic scale, France developed a much more elegant and refined style.

-During the Rococo period, arrangements became delicate, light, and curved, designed to suit the palatial interiors of the French aristocracy.
+During the Rococo period, arrangements became delicate, light, and curved, tailored to the palatial interiors of the French aristocracy.

-Floristry began to be associated with luxury, sophistication, and interior design—a relationship that still remains today.
+Floristry began to be associated with luxury, sophistication, and interior design—a relationship that still endures today.

 The Victorian era and the language of flowers